risvh/miniOneLifeCompile/README.md

 `./repo/ensureClean.sh` `[repo: OneLife / OneLifeData7 / minorGems]`
 Check if the repos are clean, if not, prompt to reset them.

+`./repo/makeFullGameFolderForRelease.sh.sh` `[1: for Linux | 5: for Windows (default)]`
+Do a full copy of the game asset folders and the game to make a complete game folder ready for release, or for diffBundle to create the patches for autoupdate.

 `./repo/newBranchOnThisRemote.sh`  `[repo] [remote] [newBranchName]`
 Create a new branch and publish it to the remote.
 Since Github Desktop seems to always publish new branches to origin...